 Kishore has volunteered at the 20th Glasgow 2014 Common Wealth Games.
 He was based at the Barry Buddon shooting range, Carnoustie, Scotland.
 He provided assessment and treatment to athletes and Games Officials with sports related injuries and other acute and chronic injuries.

 Kishore's role involved working at the Athletes medical room and also at the Field of Play at the competition venue.
 He got the opportunity to meet many athletes and volunteers during the competitions.
 He was part of a multi-disciplinary team which involved Physiotherapists, Doctors, First Aiders and Sports Medicine specialist and has gained a huge wealth of experience as a volunteer physiotherapist in a international competition.

-Kishore is the Team Physiotherapist for the newly formed "Fife Elite Football Academy" for the 11- 17 year old boys for their home games in Dunfermline.
-He provides pitch-side First Aid and Physiotherapy for various acute sports injuries.
+Kishore worked as Team Physiotherapist for "Fife Elite Football Academy" for the 11- 17 year old boys for their home games in Dunfermline.
+He provided pitch-side First Aid and Physiotherapy for various acute sports injuries.
 He is also a qualified Sports First-Aider.